 Due to COVID-19, the Gender Violence Services Coordinators (GVSCs) are operating remotely and are available by phone and video call.
 Please email firstname.lastname@example.org or call 919-962-7430 or 919-962-1343 to schedule an appointment.
 For more information, please refer to our GVSC Remote Services FAQs.

 The Gender Violence Services Coordinators (GVSCs) provide confidential support and advocacy for all students (undergraduate and graduate), faculty, staff, and postdocs of all identities who have experienced or have been impacted by gender-based violence or harassment before or during their time at UNC-Chapel Hill.
 This may include experiences of gender-based discrimination, harassment, sexual violence, sexual exploitation, interpersonal (relationship) violence, and stalking.

 Holly Lovern (she/her/hers) and Kayla Zollinger (she/her/hers) serve as the GVSCs.

-To learn more about resources and information about gender-based discrimination, harassment, sexual violence, interpersonal violence and stalking at UNC, please visit safe.unc.edu
+To learn more about resources and information for gender-based discrimination, harassment, sexual violence, sexual exploitation, interpersonal (relationship) violence and stalking at UNC-Chapel Hill, please visit the Safe At UNC website.

 - Emotional support